 Stefano Boeri Architetti (SBA), based in Milan, with offices in Shanghai and Tirana, (called Boeri Studio until 2008) is dedicated since 1993 to the research and practice of architecture and urbanism.
 Among the most known projects there are: the Vertical Forest in Milan, the General Local Plan of Tirana 2030 in Albania, the Villa Méditerranée in Marseille and the House of the Sea of La Maddalena.

-Stefano Boeri Architetti has provided services for the architectural and urban design for over 20 years, specially on large scale projects and public space renewal.
+Stefano Boeri Architetti has provided services for the architectural and urban design for over 20 years, especially on large scale projects and public space renewal.
 It develops projects and regeneration strategies in complex environments, outlining and supporting synergies between the various stakeholders, public and private entities.
 Counting on a staff of over 40 co-workers, in the design process SBA collaborates with a wide network of professionals, from engineering consultants and landscape architects, to social scientist specialist, to provide ad hoc solutions over a wide range of territorial and socio-economic contexts.
 This approach towards collaboration has allowed the studio to spread its practice and to pair with professionals such as Jeremy Rifkin, to develop a concept of urban planning for the third industrial revolution.